Knife attacks

 Some statistics:

-There were 282 murders involving a knife or sharp instrument in England and Wales in the 12 months to March 2022.
+There were 262 murders involving a knife or sharp instrument in England and Wales in the 12 months to March 2024.
+Kitchen knives are the commonest weapon used in knife homicides in England and Wales.

 From this we can see that: